1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Do I need a liver biopsy to diagnose cardiac cirrhosis?

-Usually not.
-Dr. Scott often diagnoses cardiac cirrhosis using blood tests, ultrasound or elastography, and echocardiogram results.
+Normally not.
+Dr. Scott usually makes a diagnosis of cardiac cirrhosis on the results of blood tests, ultrasound or echograffy and elastography.

 Is cardiac cirrhosis a serious condition?